willtobyte/carimbo/DOCUMENTATION.md

 -- Flush unused resources
 resourcemanager:flush()

--- Prefetch resources in batches (blocks the game until finished) resourcemanager:prefetch({ "a.png", "b.ogg" })
+-- Prefetch resources in batches (blocks the game until finished).
+-- If no parameter is passed, load the entire blobs directory recursively. resourcemanager:prefetch({ "a.png", "b.ogg" })
 ```